 If getting a daily coffee at your favorite coffee shop is a must for your personal wellness and self-care (girl…I get it), opt for a regular coffee instead—they’re usually half the price of a latte or cappuccino.

 4. Take advantage of Groupon

 This company is seriously the holy grail of saving money, but only if you buy deals on things you actually need.

 Want to go out for a nice meal?
 Check to see if your favorite restaurant is offering a deal.
-If they’re not, consider being daring and go to that new place you drive by a lot.
-Don’t forget, many restaurants offer deals to those who check-in on Foursquare.
-Hang out in Foursquare’s “explore” section to find out.
+If they’re not, consider being daring and going to a new place that is offering some type of deal.

 Unfortunately, health insurance is still a nationwide issue and many companies only offer basic medical, meaning we’re tough out of luck when it comes to our vision and dental health.

 I recently got a dental exam, cleaning and X-ray for only $35!
 Just make sure you check out reviews for the doctor on ZocDoc and Yelp.

 Are you in need of a massage?
 Don’t drop the $150 just yet.
 See if a local spa has a deal first!
 The same thing goes for haircuts, keratin treatments, pedicures and even botox.